OSVVM/OSVVM-Scripts/README.rst

 - VendorScript_tool-name.tcl
    - TCL procedures that do simulator specific actions.
-   - "tool-name" = one of (ActiveHDL, GHDL, Mentor, RivieraPro, VSimSA, VCS, Xcelium, Xsim)
+   - "tool-name" = one of (ActiveHDL, GHDL, NVC, Siemens, RivieraPro, VSimSA, VCS, Xcelium, Xsim)
    - VSimSA is the one associated with ActiveHDL.
    - Called by StartUpShared.tcl